oracle/python-oracledb/doc/src/user_guide/vector_data_type.rst

 Using BINARY Vectors
 ====================

-In addition to Int8, Float32, and Float64 formats, you can also use a Binary format to define vectors.
+A Binary vector format is supported when you are using Oracle Database 23.5, or later.
 The binary format represents each dimension value as a binary value (0 or 1).
 Binary vectors require less memory storage.
 For example, a 16 dimensional vector with binary format requires only 2 bytes of storage while a 16 dimensional vector with int8 format requires 16 bytes of storage.

 Binary vectors are represented as 8-bit unsigned integers.
 For the binary format, you must define the number of dimensions as a multiple of 8.